 5 Main Treatment Areas for Botox Injections

 - Between eyebrows – Known as glabellar lines, these are wrinkles caused by constant squinting or frowning.
-A Botox injection will relax the muscles, eliminating the vertical lines between the eyebrows and often prevent the problem from reoccurring.
+A Botox injection will relax the muscles, diminishing the vertical lines between the eyebrows and often prevent the problem from reoccurring. *

 - Sagging eyebrows – Known simply as a brow lift, Botox can elevate heavy eyebrows that cause the appearance of deep-set eyes, thus making you look tired and older than you actually are.

 - Forehead – Known as worry lines, these wrinkles are often the very first signs of aging.
-A Botox forehead treatment will help relax the forehead muscles, thereby eliminating the horizontal lines.
+A Botox forehead treatment will help relax the forehead muscles, thereby softening the horizontal lines.

 - Around eyes – Known as crow’s feet, these wrinkles are caused by excessive squinting or even smiling, spreading from the outer corner of the eye.
 A Botox injection will relax the muscles that cause this problem and smooth the skin around the eyes.